Unravelling the non-classicality role in Gaussian heat engines: Conclusion

-In this study, we provided a simple expression, namely classicality function, which allows us to distinguish classical from non-classical states.
+In this study, we provided a simple expression, namely the classicality function, which allows us to distinguish classical and non-classical states.
 Since the squeezing parameter is the route to non-classicality, we treated it as a working parameter.
-Then, two different cycles where the classicality function is explored were analyzed.
-Our main result shows that the efficiency of a quantum heat engine is enhanced when it operates in the non-classical regime, whereas it is less efficiently in the classical one.
+Then, two different cycles where the classicality function is explored were analysed.
+Our main result shows that the efficiency of a quantum heat engine is enhanced when it operates in the non-classical regime, whereas it is less efficient in the classical one.
+An important point to be mentioned is the role of passivity/non-passivity.
+In our description, it can be straightforwardly observed that the anti-squeezing operation $\S$ induces maximal work extraction, i.e., ergotropy.
+However, here we have the interplay between non-passivity and non-classicality.
+The discussion of the generalised cycle was a way to circumvent this issue and to explicitly show that the degree of non-classicality is indeed a resource for quantum heat engines.

 Our work opens many potential avenues for future research.
-First, in the current work, we have focused exclusively on a single-mode as work substance, so a natural question concerns its extension for a multi-mode scenario - where entanglement can also be explored.
-Besides that, here there is no mention about the time in which process is carried out.
-Consequently, a finite-time analysis would also be fruitful to investigate.
+First, in the current work, we have focused exclusively on a single mode as work substance, so a natural question concerns its extension for a multi-mode scenario where entanglement can also be explored.
+Moreover, since our discussion is only in terms of the equilibrium regime, this manuscript leaves open the possibility of a significant amount of follow-up research.
+Finite-time analysis (either in the endoreversible or fully nonequilibrium regime) would open up the possibility of studying the consequences of the degree of classicality on a wide range of other engine characterisations, including power output and efficiency at maximum power.
+As shown in~\cite{PhysRevX.7.031044}, quantum engines employing squeezed states are also experimentally accessible, making experimental implementations of this work a near-term possibility.